MarvellousCarp/ai-dev-tools-zc2025/02-coding-interview/web/docs/runner.md

 - Keep snippets self-contained; the sandbox cannot reach external URLs or the parent DOM.
 - Use `console.log` to surface output.
 Errors are also captured and displayed in the output panel.
 - If the sandbox fails to respond, retry or check for browser extensions that block iframes.
+- The output area separates logs from the "Last run" timestamp to avoid embedded escape characters and keep the history readable.